 Bio, Making my work, Resume > Making my work

-In 2017, I began to make books.
-They are hand-made, one-of-a-kind books comprising related works.
-Sequencing the images is an exciting new dimension for me.
-The fact that the images can be viewed and handled close up, without framing, in an intimate setting is important to me.
+In 2017, I began to make hand-made, one-of-a-kind books comprising eight related works.
+Sequencing the images is an exciting dimension for me.
+The fact that the images can be viewed and handled close up, without framing, in an intimate setting, is important to me.
 It brings the viewer closer to the way I experience my work myself.
 It is also in keeping with the Asian album painting and Middle-Eastern manuscript painting that I love.

 I begin with a substrate, which might be: